rpast/ALP/README.md

 ## Configuration
 By default, ALP runs in `localhost`.
 It requires API key to connect with GPT model via Open AI API. in the ALP/ directory create an api_key.txt and paste your API key there.
-You can get your API key here https://platform.openai.com 🌐
+Make sure api_key.txt is added to your .gitignore file so it doesnt leak to github.
+You can get your Open AI API key here https://platform.openai.com 🌐

 ## Usage